-- With respect to Clause 15, there are some complaints where multiple issues are raised, including a variety of complaints that may not be related or even all directed at the same company.
+- With respect to clause 15, there are some complaints where multiple issues are raised, including a variety of complaints that may not be related or even all directed at the same company.
 If a company receiving a complaint has to resolve it in coordination with another company, such as a business partner (an example being an insurance distributor receiving a complaint that also involves its insurance underwriter), it is reasonable to expect that the company receiving the complaint would advise the complainant that he/she needs to file the complaint with the other company him/herself, and to provide the other company's contact information.
-It should be specified, however, that if the complainant is filing a multiple issues complaint cannot address and resolve because they are not connected to them then the receiving company should not be expected to provide any information about the 'not applicable' aspect(s) of the complaint in response to the complainant. - In Clause 16, we recommend avoiding the use of "any," which implies "all," as a modifier of "document or information" in subsection (3); and instead the Regulation should specify a pertinent threshold, because not every communication with the customer needs to be captured.
-We recommend that the Regulation should specify "the acknowledgement and final response letter to the complainant" as that pertinent threshold.

-Also in Clause 16, instead of using the term "precise form" which does not carry sufficient meaning in English, we recommend the use of "clear, accurate, and not misleading."

-• Clause 18 is an example of a very prescriptive provision that goes into great detail about how a company must manage the complaints it receives, as opposed to remaining principles-based and setting out the regulator's customer protection-focused expectations/outcomes.
-In our view, this Clause is inconsistent with the AMF's expressed commitment to regulatory burden reduction.
+It should be specified, however, that if the complainant is filing a multiple issues complaint which includes concerns about another company which concerns the company receiving the complaint cannot address and resolve because they are not connected to them then the receiving company should not be expected to provide any information about the 'not applicable' aspect(s) of the complaint in response to the complainant. - In clause 16, we recommend avoiding the use of "any" in subsection (3); and instead the Regulation should specify a pertinent threshold, because not every communication with the customer needs to be captured. - In clause 16, instead of using the term "precise form" which does not carry sufficient meaning in English, we recommend the use of "clear, accurate, and not misleading" instead. - Clause 18 is an example of a very prescriptive provision that goes into great detail about how a company must manage the complaints it receives, as opposed to remaining principles-based and setting out the regulator's customer protection-focused expectations/outcomes.
 We are assuming that "its federation" refers to the two Quebec Chambres which the AMF oversees; and we recommend that that lack of clarity be addressed in the next version of the Regulation.
-We are also assuming that "complaints register" is intended to mean a log of all individual complaints managed by the company receiving the complaint.
-We recommend that the lack of clarity around those two points be addressed in the next version of the Regulation.

-• With respect to Clause 19, it is our view that a Level 1 complaint that is immediately remedied by the company to the complainant's satisfaction should not be subject to this Clause.
-We believe that specifying this exclusion would bring the Quebec/AMF Regulation into harmony with the definition of a Level 1 complaint set out in CCIR's Annual Statement on Market Conduct (ASMC).
-In the absence of harmony between the AMF's definition of a Level 1 complaint and the corresponding definition used in the ASMC, it would be necessary for the AMF to utilize its own separate industry mechanism for complaint reporting (outside of the ASMC), which would be inefficient and degrade the value of reporting done through the ASMC.

-• With respect to Clause 20, we recommend that when the Regulation references another document or Regulation, the relevant clauses/provisions should be included and directly spelled out, rather than forcing the reader/user to locate and reference the separate document.
-The meaning of the term "written form" is not clear, and we recommend that the next version of the Regulation provide clarity that it is not intended to mean exclusively "paper-based," but rather also includes digital/electronic and verbal-only means of communication.
+We are also assuming that "complaints register" is intended to mean a compendium or log of all individual complaints managed by the company receiving the complaint; and we recommend that that lack of clarity also be addressed in the next version of the Regulation. - It is our view that a Level 1 complaint that is immediately remedied by the company to the complainant's satisfaction should not be subject to clause 19.
+We believe that specifying this exemption would bring the Quebec/AMF Regulation into harmony with the definition of a Level 1 complaint set out in CCIR's Annual Statement on Market Conduct. - With respect to clause 20, we recommend that when the Regulation references another document or Regulation, the relevant clauses/provisions should be included and directly spelled out, rather than forcing the reader/user to locate and reference the separate document.
+The meaning of the term "written form" is not clear, and we recommend that the next version of the Regulation provide clarity that it is not intended to mean exclusively "paper-based," but rather also includes digital and electronic means of communication.
+Overall, this clause is another example of a very prescriptive approach which abandons principles-based regulation.